Looking-Glass/LookingGlassCoreSDK/README.md

-# HoloPlay Core
+# Looking Glass Core

-The HoloPlay Core SDK unlocks the ability to integrate your existing 3D software with Looking Glass displays, making the Looking Glass a holographic second monitor.
+The Looking Glass Core SDK (formerly HoloPlay Core) unlocks the ability to integrate your existing 3D software with Looking Glass displays, making the Looking Glass a holographic second monitor.

 The SDK comes in two different flavors:

 - Native dynamic libraries for Windows, Mac, and Linux (contained in this repository)
 - JavaScript for web or Node development, which you can [access here](https://github.com/Looking-Glass/holoplaycore.js)

-Check out how [Schrödinger](https://lookingglassfactory.com/schrodinger) used the HoloPlay Core SDK to improve their workflow.

 ## Prerequisites